 As such, the consequences can be significant if the tenant wins, especially if the tenant wins at trial – you never know what a judge or jury will award.
 It may, therefore, be in your best interest to settle.

 A lot of it depends on the demand letter.
-This letter should describe what violations the tenant claims you have committed, what the injury or harm is to the tenant, and what the tenant wants you to do.
+This letter should describe what violations the tenant clams you have committed, what the injury or harm is to the tenant, and what the tenant wants you to do.

 To note, a demand letter by the tenant s not required if the 93A violation claims are raised as a counterclaim to an eviction case.